duncanmillerza/referral-tracker/README.md

 - Leave `DEPT_CODES` unset if you don’t want PIN validation.
 If set, `api/get_referrals` will validate requests with headers `x-dept-name` and `x-dept-pin`.
 If valid and no `department` query is provided, it defaults to the header department.
 - The code reads these variables via `os.environ['SHEET_ID']`, `os.environ['GOOGLE_CREDENTIALS']`, and optional `os.environ.get('DEPT_CODES')`.
+ - Auth endpoints: `/api/login`, `/api/logout`, `/api/me`.
+APIs require a session cookie if auth is configured.
+ - Frontend shows a login screen; on login it stores the user’s name/department for auto-fill.

 ## Local development